pldiiw/1arc/doc/design/utility.md

 A linter is a tool that checks for inconsistencies in source code.
-What it does in our case is checking that a suite of instructions (see previous section) contains only instructions that actually exists, anything else.
+What it does in our case is checking that a suite of instructions (see previous section) contains only instructions that actually exists, rejecting anything else.

 Here's how it achieves this: